What is gerrymandering?

 Candidates from the “radical fringes” of both parties run for office

 Threatens the fabric and legitimacy of our democracy when votes do not have equal impact

 In the 2016 election, Indiana was ranked the 14th worst voter turnout amongst the 50 states and the District of Columbia.

 36 out of the 100 races for state representative are uncontested for 2018.

 6 out of the 25 races for state senate are uncontested for 2018.

 In Indiana, “Republicans generally win 53 to 57% of the votes in state legislative races, but have drawn the maps with such surgical precision that they now find themselves in 71 to 80 of seats in Indiana House and Senate, respectively.”
 (Krull, Feb.
 4, 2016).

-In the 2018 Indiana House of Representatives election, 9 out of the 14 seats running in the Indianapolis metro area are unopposed, Democratic candidates (Ballotpedia, 2018).
+In the 2018 Indiana House of Representatives election, 9 out of the 14 candidates running in the Indianapolis metro area are unopposed Democratic candidates (Ballotpedia, 2018).

 Evidence of disparate impact in Indiana’s legislative districts can be seen in the results of the General Election in 2016: